The Willows (story): Plot summary

+Analysis

 The precise nature of the mysterious entities in "The Willows" is unclear, and they appear at times malevolent or treacherous, while at times simply mystical and almost divine: "a new order of experience, and in the true sense of the word unearthly", and a world "where great things go on unceasingly...vast purposes...that deal directly with the soul, and not indirectly with mere expressions of the soul".
 These forces are often contrasted with the natural beauty of the area, itself a vigorous dynamic.
 Overall, the story suggests that the landscape is actually an intersection, a point of contact with a "fourth dimension" — "on the frontier of another world, an alien world, a world tenanted by willows only and the souls of willows".
 The story includes the concept of an alternate universe which, at a specific place and time, coincides with our own; including the notion of a boundary between worlds growing thin and allowing a bleed-through of forces or beings.
 This trope has often been used since, in both fantasy and horror fiction.